Fred Jackson (running back): Buffalo Bills

-Jackson was invited to training camp with the Buffalo Bills in 2006 by Bills general manager Marv Levy, a Coe College alumnus himself.
+Jackson signed with the Buffalo Bills on January 19, 2006.
+Bills general manager Marv Levy was also a Coe College alumnus.
+Jackson was allocated to NFL Europe to play for the Rhein Fire.
+During the 2006 NFL Europe season, Jackson led the team with 731 rushing yards.

+Jackson spent the entire 2006 NFL season on the Bills' practice squad.
 He made his first career start against the Washington Redskins in 2007, rushing for 82 yards while catching four passes for 69 yards in a Bills victory.
 He became the first Division III running back to start an NFL game since December 24, 2000, when former Ferrum College running back Chris Warren started for the Philadelphia Eagles against the Cincinnati Bengals.

 In a 2007 victory over the Miami Dolphins, Jackson rushed for 115 yards with a long of 27 yards to top the 100-yard rushing mark for the first time in his NFL career.
 Teammate Marshawn Lynch rushed for 107 yards, marking the first time the Buffalo Bills had two players rush for 100-plus yards in the same game since 1996 when Thurman Thomas and Darick Holmes accomplished the feat.
 In the 2007 season, Jackson appeared in eight games and finished with 58 carries for 300 rushing yards and had 22 receptions for 190 receiving yards.

 In Week 17 of the 2008 season, Jackson had 27 carries for 136 rushing yards against the New England Patriots.
 In the 2008 season, Jackson had 130 carries for 571 rushing yards and three rushing touchdowns to go along with 37 receptions for 317 receiving yards in 16 games and three starts.

 Before the 2009 season, Jackson signed a four-year contract extension to stay with the Bills.

 In Week 2 of the 2009 season, Jackson had 28 carries for 163 rushing yards in the 33–20 victory over the Tampa Bay Buccaneers.
 At the end of the 2009 season, after winning the starting job from Lynch in Week 12, Jackson eclipsed the 1,000-yard rushing mark for the first time in his career with 1,062 yards and two touchdowns.
 He also set a career-high in catches with 46 for 371 yards and two more scores and also completed a 27-yard touchdown pass.
 Jackson also had 1,014 kickoff return yards making him the first player in NFL history to compile 1,000 rushing and 1,000 kickoff return yards.
 The 2,516 combined yards are the fifth highest all-purpose yards total in NFL history.
 In Week 17 of the 2009 season, versus the Indianapolis Colts, Jackson had a career day with 212 rushing yards and a receiving touchdown.